MobilePayDev/MobilePay-TransactionReporting-API/docs/index.md

 `$ curl --request GET --header 'Content-Type: application/json' --url https://<mobile-pay-root>/resource`

-### Transfer Reference
-Transfer Reference is a reference that is assigned to each transfer and is visible in bank account statement when transfer is completed and received by your bank.
-You can find information about the transfer reference [here](https://developer.mobilepay.dk/node/2551).

 # <a name="payment_point_id"/> PaymentPointId

 When using the Transaction Reporting API, you will be introduced to the term 'paymentPointId'. paymentPointId - GUID assigned to payment pointAs MobilePay has different API product, and each product has a payment point.
 The payment point is named differently across products.